 These principles do not represent a series of rules, to be applied rigidly.
 They are simply principles, to be considered and applied flexibly, humanely and sensitively in the particular context of each patient and their family.

-- To the greatest extent possible, and recognising that visiting can be emotionally and physically exhausting, the same family member should represent the family over the period of the patient’s decline and death.
+- To the greatest extent possible, and recognising that visiting can be emotionally and physically exhausting, a limited number of family members should represent the family over the period of the patient’s decline and death.

 - When possible, the patient should consent to receive visitors, if not, their previously known wishes or judgement of a legally appointed proxy decision maker or closest relative should be taken into account.